sitbon/magg/readme.md

 For more documentation, see [docs/](docs/index.md).

+## Related Tools

+### MCP Orchestrators

+- **[NCP (Natural Context Protocol)](https://github.com/portel-dev/ncp)** - A complementary MCP orchestrator focused on performance optimization.
+While Magg excels at dynamic server management and runtime configuration, NCP specializes in token overhead reduction (94.8% savings) and O(1) complexity scaling.
+Both tools can be used together: Magg for flexible server management and NCP for production performance optimization.

 ## Appearances

 Magg appears in multiple locations.
 Please feel free to submit a PR to add more appearances below in alphabetical order.